klust/LUMI-EasyBuild-user/easybuild/easyconfigs/g/git/README.md

   * Further extended that one to one that can also generate the html documentation and man pages (but not the texinfo documentation at the moment) by building additional packages that provide the necessary tools.
+This is not yet finished on LUMI though as more packages are missing than on eiger.